 Public investment

-- increased by 12.3% to $2.0 billion, driven by a 9.1% increase in general government investment (driven by state and local governments), and a 29.5% increase in public corporations investment, driven by both Commonwealth and state and local governments.
+- increased by 13.1% to $2.5 billion, driven by a 10.9% increase in general government investment and a 26.2% increase in public corporations investment.

 - The Australian Bureau of Statistics (ABS) statistical treatment of state and local public investment is not comparable to NT Government expenditure published in the Budget Papers, however provides a representation of public investment relative to GSP.
 For more information, refer to the NT Government's finance papers.